codebykat/metonymic/README.md

 metonymic
 ==================

-Flask app that lists Tumblr posts as a dictionary.
+Flask app that lists WordPress or Tumblr posts as a dictionary.

 ## Local Development